Russian attacks on civilians in the Russo-Ukrainian war (2022–present): Bombing of Lviv

 On 6 July 2023, Russian forces launched ten Kalibr cruise missiles at Lviv, in western Ukraine.
 One of the guided missiles hit an apartment block in a residential area, killing ten civilians, wounding almost fifty, and causing widespread damage.
 Most of the other missiles were shot down, but two struck Ukrainian military targets nearby.
 Human Rights Watch said the attack should be investigated as a war crime.

 On 4 September 2024, Russian air attacks struck the historic centre of Lviv, a UNESCO World Heritage Site, killing civilians and damaging civilian infrastructure and buildings.
-Lviv Mayor Andryi Sadovyi reported that seven people were killed, including four members of the same family, with a mother and her three children being killed in the attack, leaving only the father alive.
+Lviv mayor Andryi Sadovyi reported that seven people were killed, including four members of the same family, with a mother and her three children being killed in the attack, leaving only the father alive.
 66 people required medical assistance, including 10 children.
 Local authorities said the attack damaged about 50 civilian objects, including homes, medical facilities and architectural landmarks.

 On 21 August 2025, one person was killed and three were injured by Russian drone and missile strikes that damaged more than 20 civilian buildings, including a nursery and residential homes.

 On 5 October 2025, officials said that the largest attack on the Lviv region since the beginning of the full-scale invasion had taken place overnight by Russian drones and missiles.
 According to Lviv's regional head Maksym Kozytskyi, it involved around 163 missiles and drones, targeting civilian infrastructure like residential buildings and hospitals.
-The attack killed a 15-year old-girl, as well as three of her family members in the village of Lapaivka, injuring three more people.
+The attack killed a 15-year-old-girl, as well as three of her family members in the village of Lapaivka, injuring three more people.

+On 24 March 2026, officials said that at least 13 people had been injured in a Russian daytime drone attack on the city, which damaged a residential building close to the 17th century St. Andrew's Church, a UNESCO World Heritage Site.

+On 30 July 2026, the Lviv regional military administration said that a cruise missile attack had killed one person and wounded over 30, including children aged six, 13 and 15.